 - The last 8 steps will probably have you making a 1/4 turn to the left so that you face a new wall, and…

-Sounds like line dancing is fun and easy.
-How does it help my ballroom dancing?
+Sounds fun and easy.
+Exactly how does it help?

 That’s a good question.
-First off, think about it, you don’t have a partner.
+To begin with, think about it, you don’t have a partner.
 No partner means you’re responsible for holding yourself up.
 So, you’ve got to have good posture.
-Good posture ensures good balance.
+Indeed, good posture ensures balance.

 Second, once you feel balanced, you’re free to use your poise to express the music.
-Line dancing allows you to develop your own style which will easily translate to your ballroom dancing.
+Consequently, line dancing allows you to develop your own style which will easily translate to your ballroom dancing.

 Third, joining in a line dance is a great way to socialize.
 You’ll be part of a happy group that is moving and loving the music.
-Nothing wrong with that!
+To be sure, there’s nothing wrong with that!

 Finally, the biggest way that learning line dancing is going to help your ballroom dancing is by training you to memorize sequences.
 It’s just like learning steps.
 So, if you feel like you have a hard time remembering steps, give line dancing a try.
 If you do, you’re sure to get better results.